Lump on Side of Neck: 7 Main Causes & What to Do

 When a lump is noted near the front of the neck, it may be a sign of a thyroid nodule, which should be assessed by an endocrinologist.
 Generally, thyroid nodules do not cause symptoms, but some people may experience a sore throat, throat swelling, or difficulty breathing or swallowing.

-If you feel a nodule, you should consult your endocrinologist.
-He or she may order testing like a biopsy, to determine whether the nodule is benign or if there is a risk for cancer.
+If you feel a nodule, you should consult your endocrinologist, who may order testing like a biopsy to determine whether the nodule is benign or if there is a risk for cancer.

-What to do: If the nodule is benign and there are no other symptoms or changes to thyroid hormones, you should be monitored through annual ultrasounds and bloodwork.
-On the other hand, if you do have symptoms, changes to hormone levels or if there is a risk for caner, the doctor should recommend appropriate treatment, which may include the use of levothyroxine, radioactive iodine, or surgery to remove the nodule.
+What to do: If the nodule is benign and there are no other symptoms or changes to thyroid hormones, you should be monitored through annual ultrasounds and blood work.
+However, if you do have symptoms, hormonal changes, or a potential risk of cancer, your doctor may recommend treatments such as levothyroxine, radioactive iodine, or surgery to remove the nodule.

 3. Neck contracture

-Contractures, or knots, can cause a painful lump on the neck.
-They emerge when the muscle contracts incorrectly and is unable to return to its resting position.
-Generally, these lumps are firm and are painful.
-They can limit neck movements significantly.
+Contractures, or knots, can cause a painful lump in the neck.
+They form when the muscle contracts incorrectly and is unable to return to its resting position.
+These lumps are typically firm and painful and can significantly limit neck movements.

-What to do: To treat a muscular contracture in the neck, you should bathe in warm water, apply warm compresses in the affected area, massage the region with anti-inflammatory creams and stretch the neck as much as possible.
-Muscle relaxants may be prescribed by the doctor to help with discomfort.
+What to do: To treat a muscle contracture in the neck, you should bathe in warm water, apply warm compresses in the affected area, massage the region with anti-inflammatory creams, and stretch the neck as much as possible.
+Muscle relaxants may be prescribed by a doctor to help with discomfort.

-If the knot does not resolve on its own within 7 days or if it gradually worsens, you should see a doctor or physiotherapy for further interventions.
+If the knot does not resolve on its own within 7 days or is gradually worsening, you should see a doctor or physical therapist for further interventions.

 4. Sebaceous cyst

 Another possible cause for a lump on the neck is a sebaceous cyst.
-These cysts form beneath the skin due to built-up sebum.
-This is an oily substances produced by the skin to protect and lubricate hair follicles.
+These cysts form beneath the skin due to built-up sebum, which is an oily substance produced by the skin to protect and lubricate hair follicles.

-What to do: Treatment for sebaceous cysts should be advised by a dermatologist.
+What to do: Treatment for sebaceous cysts should be managed by a dermatologist.
 A small procedure to remove the cyst may be necessary.

 5. Cancer

 In more serious cases, the appearance of a lump on the neck can be a sign of cancer.
-Cancerous lumps will cause other symptoms, like hoarseness, difficulty swallowing, the sensation of a ball in the throat, frequent choking, weight loss for no apparent reason and general malaise.
-Tumors that appear on the neck can be growing in local tissues, like the muscles, lymph nodes, skin or thyroid, or they may be a metastasis.
+Cancerous lumps will cause other symptoms, like hoarseness, difficulty swallowing, the sensation of a lump in the throat, frequent choking, weight loss for no apparent reason, and general malaise.
+Neck tumors may develop in local tissues such as muscles, lymph nodes, skin, or the thyroid, or they may represent metastases from another site.

 Learn more about cancer symptoms and what signs to look out for.